 - a.
-Historicity: - i.
-The context of the book of Job describes life in the patriarchal era in the unidentifiable region of Uz.
-Unlike Abram's calling in the land of Ur that is identified with the Chaldeans which facilitates a known geographical location, no such association is given with Job from Uz. - ii.
-The book presents an object lesson in theology that humanity has responsibility to do what they know to be right and being committed to establish justice even when it

-- appears that God allows injustice.
-This ideal finds presentation in the New Testament in James 4:17 Therefore, to one who knows the right thing to do and does not do it, to him it is sin. - iii.
+Historicity and Ministry: - i.
+The context of the book of Job describes life in the patriarchal era in the region of Uz, a large territory east of the Jordan north of Edom.
+It bears similarity with the patriarch Abram's calling in the land of Ur that is identified with the Chaldeans.
+Abram [Abraham] lived in the Bronze age around 2,400 BC.
+Job likely lived later around 2,000 BC.
+Biblical literary references to Abram and Job generally reflect what we know as life in the Patriarchal era. - ii.
+The book presents an object lesson in theology that humanity has responsibility to do what they know to be right and being committed to establish justice even when it appears that God allows injustice.
+This ideal finds its presentation in the New Testament in James 4:17 "Therefore, to one who knows the right thing to do and does not do it, to him it is sin." - iii.
 Job's problem with the evil of pain & suffering is presented in the 1st 2 chapters, and then is unpacked in the following 40 chapters.
-The celestial battle behind the physical drama being played out in history as Job's family, wealth and health are destroyed in short order.
+The celestial battle behind the physical drama is being played out in history as Job's family, wealth and health are destroyed in short order.
 Then there comes the labored interaction Job had to endure from his friends which brings even more pain instead of consolation for Job.
-As a ministry paradigm it is important to listen and hear people's pain... we can rarely solve their problems but we can comfort them by listening so they know they are heard and are not alone.
+As a modern-day ministry paradigm, it is important to listen and hear people's pain... knowing we can rarely solve their problems, but we certainly can comfort them by listening, so they know they are heard and are not alone.
 As ministers, we can remind people of Grace and hope which is a Christian's birthright as an indwelled child of God.
-Moving people toward hope is always a good thing.
+Moving people away from fear and despair toward confidence and hope is always a good thing.
+Job's friends began well by just sitting quietly with their friend for seven days, then they failed Job by judging him based upon their own flawed understanding.